Chew/TARDIS-Docs/docs/farming.md

 The mobs you can collect are:

+- Allay
+- Axolotl
 - Bee
-- Fish
-- Pandas
+- Camel
 - Chicken
 - Cow
+- Fish
-- Pig
+- Frog
-- Sheep
+- Guardian
-- Mooshroom
+- Happy Ghast
 - Horse
 - Llama
+- Mooshroom
+- Pandas
+- Pig
+- Polar Bear
 - Rabbit
-- Villager
-- Guardian
-- Polar Bear
-- Axolotl
-- Frog
-- Camel
+- Sheep
 - Sniffer
 - Strider
-- Allay
+- Villager

 You will first need to herd the mobs so that they are close to the Police Box (within 2 blocks) — using the appropriate tempt item in hand should make them follow you — sometimes you may be lucky enough to have the Police Box materialise around an animal!

 Enter the TARDIS as usual, and the following will happen: